ndp5030/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Include overview here
+A job board available to Ukrainian's who are relocating and moving around who find themselves unemployed or needing to find another job.

 ### Features
-Include Features here
+-Ability to add, remove and search jobs with jobs displaying many details about the job -Employer should need to make some sort of account to add job/create jobs -each job should have catagories such as location, job field, prefered experiance, etc...
+-Translate to ukrainian

 ### Technologies
-Include Technologies here
+-C#
+-MVC
+-MySQL

 ### What I'll Have to Learn
-Include what you will need to learn here
+-If desired to be hosted website that is always up, will need to learn how to get it hosted -connecting user info to class field
+-translating all views between 2 languages

 ### Project Tracker
-Link to your Trello board here
+Link to your Trello board here - https://trello.com/b/ygusT0Zc/job-board